marcos-paulo-holanda/smartbus/README.md

-# smartbus
+# Smartbus
-# A full pipeline of public bus locations in the Sao Paulo city.
+## A full pipeline of public bus locations in the Sao Paulo city.

 This pipeline involves capturing information from the SPTrans API, which shows the bus lines and locations in the city of São Paulo.
 The ingestion is performed using NiFi with batch captures every 1 minute, using MinIO as a data lake, and Apache Spark in stream mode for instant data capture from the bronze layer in the MinIO bucket, with data processing for the silver layer.
 For the semantic layer of the pipeline, Hive is used with updates every 2 minutes through a cron job installed on the virtual machine of the container where Hive is hosted.
 Finally, for data visualization, Power BI is used locally.
 For the local connection of Power BI to the Hive container, the Cloudera driver was used as the ODBC configuration in Windows.